MatousAc/acHybl/contd.md

 If my focus was on being straight, my focus was entirely in the wrong place.
 Apparently, I was asking a largely irrelevant question.
 I didn't need to be straight.
 As if that would more holy before God than where I was now.
 Instead, God seemed to be asking whether I was willing to follow Him where he lead and accept that to be enough.
 Unexpectedly, I felt as if a huge burden had been lifted.
 Of course, following Him isn't simple either.
 If fact, soon I felt pushed in a direction that I never expected God to lead.

-If I opened up to a friend, it was no longer out of fear that they would figure it out on their own.
+If I opened up to a friend or mentor, it was no longer out of fear that they would figure me out on their own.
 Besides desiring transparency, I also wanted to begin to confront the misconceptions some of my peers and superiors had about queer individuals.
 Most were assumptions that I had to break down myself.
-Gay people were pedophiles?
-I'd never felt anything that supported that.
-Was describing myself as gay "one step closer to the gay lifestyle?"
+* Were gay people were pedophiles?
+Neither I nor any queer individuals I knew had felt anything that supported that.
+* Was describing myself as gay "one step closer to the gay lifestyle?"
 What even was that?
-I was gay but I had no lifestyle other than that of an overstudious academic.
-The Bible is clear that same-sex romantic relationships are sinful?
+I was gay but I had no lifestyle other than that of an intensely studious academic.
+* Was the Bible "super clear" that same-sex romantic relationships are sinful?
 If so, why is there such a large debate about it?
 My point is not that I was suddenly enlightened and found the *true answers* to these questions.
 Far from it.
 Once I recognized how little I knew, I was finally prepared to start digging into the stories, theology, and research to gain a better understanding.
-If you scroll away from my story and

-I began to find more relatable stories and resources that supported the conclusions I had come to in college.
-I gained much more confidence and eventually felt God pushing me to come out to fight back against the shame and misinformation that had ruled my life for so long
-What I feel like I've learned.
+I can't speak for the queer community in general, but I personally don't care much for my friends and fellow church members to change their non-affirming theology to an affirming one or vice-versa.
+To me, it makes a difference when someone chooses to recognize they are uninformed rather than pretending to know everything.
+So does taking a moment to consider that when we speak in public there are closeted individuals listening.
+Often young impressionable ones.
+I've heard many individuals argue that because children are impressionable, they need to be told the full truths to combat our world's destructive messages.
+The challenge with this approach is that it becomes too easy to feel like our behavior is excused by our raw truth.
+Conservative theology doesn't need to include asking a fifteen-year-old me "don't you agree that those homosexual folks are disgusting?"
+Although, only a minority of people I knew in my community said things like that, there were even fewer willing to challenge those remarks.

+Though I naturally avoid confrontation, I believed that if I was to see a change I needed to be part of it.
+My expectations of God once focused on becoming heterosexual, but instead I found God pushing me to leave behind the shame that had ruled my life for a decade.
+As I dug deeper into theology and stories of Christians such as Justin Lee, Greg Coles, and Mel White, who had publicly come out as gay, I became increasingly convicted to stop hiding my sexuality.
+While I hoped my story could encourage individuals with a similar journey, coming out was necessary to improve my own mental health.
+By 2021, I had decided to come out and soon picked a random date, February 4th, to do so.
+I was definitely afraid of receiving hate from my community, but when the time came I didn't really receive any directly.
+Being an introvert, it was likely that not many people noticed, which was fine with me.
+Coming out did, in fact, improve my mental health.
+The cycles of depression I had grown accustomed to further dissipated and I no longer bore the weight of keeping physical lists of who I'd come out to.

+I've come a long way from the thirteen-year-old that prayed God would use him before leaving him to burn in hell.
+Still, my journey is far from over.
+I'm merely a college student with his own experiences, personal research, and developing relationship with God.